207 – Employment expenses and deductions

 Most employees cannot deduct employment expenses.
 For example, you cannot deduct expenses for travel between your home and your employer's place of business, expenses for parking at your employer's place of business, or other expenses such as clothing.

-For more information about the expenses that can be deducted and the requirements that must be met in order to deduct them, consult the guide Employment Expenses (IN-118-V).
+For more information about the expenses that can be deducted and the requirements that must be met in order to deduct them, see guide IN-118-V, Employment Expenses.